domvm/domvm-mobx/Readme.md

 [MobX](https://mobx.js.org/) bindings for [domvm](https://github.com/domvm/domvm).

-Provides an `observer()` function which turns domvm views into _reactive views_ (or _observer views_).
+Provides an `observer(name?, view)` function which turns a domvm view into _reactive view_ (or _observer view_).

-A _reactive view_ tracks which MobX observables are used by the view's `render()` method and redraws itself automatically when one of these values changes, making the view stale.
+A _reactive view_ tracks which MobX observables are used by the view's `render()` method and redraws itself automatically when it becomes stale as a result of a change to these observables.
 It also prevents unnecessary redrawings as long as it is not stale.

 Benefits:
 - no more imperative redraw code (forget about `vm.redraw()`), your views are never stale.